winstonsummers/SquareCall/README.md

 As of the time I am writing this, the site is still being worked on and scheduled deliverable is mid to late October.

+## Completed from Todo list
+- form to sign up for the news letters

 # Still to do
 - implement a calendar
-- form to sign up for the news letters
 - added functionality for the admin
     1. upload/store files (fliers and news letters)
     2. possibly more text editing capabilities